yukijina/yukijina.github.io/_posts/2019-11-24-first_contribution_to_open_source_project_-_github.markdown

 Once your submission was confirmed and if all looks good, it is going to be merged and your fist contribution is all done!

-You can safely delete the branch now.
+You can safely delete the branch now.<br>
 `git branch -d YOUR BRNACH NAME`

  I am so happy for the moment when my change was finally merged.
-Hope it helps and you feel the same!
+ Hope it helps and you feel happy about your contribution!!